MicroEJ/docs/Tutorials/tutorialRunATestSuiteOnDevice.rst

   has been properly setup (i.e., it can be used to generate a MicroEJ Mono-Sandbox Firmware).

-The explanation can be adapted to run the testsuite on any other MicroEJ Platform providing:
+The explanation can be adapted to run the test suite on any other MicroEJ Platform providing:

 - An implementation of :ref:`LLFS-API-SECTION` version 1.0.2 in